csutton6/covid-transit/index.md

 - percent change in July ridership
 - percent change in October ridership

 To account for seasonal ridership variation, each percent change was calculated compared to the same calendar month the previous year.
 April was chosen since it's the nadir of the data.
-October is the most recent data available from NTD, and July falls at the halfway point.
+October is the most recent month available in the NTD, and July falls at the halfway point.
 After clustering, I compare the resulting groups against additional attributes, such as the percent of the budget that comes from fares, to help draw conclusions about possible service changes.

 # Example: Embedding Altair & Hvplot Charts